tommyguo/blogg/README.md

 Your dev environment is now ready!

 ### Open up your browser:
 Check out the main page at `http://localhost:8080`, which shows previews of your blog posts.
 Since you don't have any blog posts yet, you should only see the side bar.
 Check out the publishing page at `http://localhost:8080/publish`.
-You should see the following if Google Sign-In was set up correctly:
+You should see the following after you sign in if Google Sign-In was set up correctly:

 ![](src/images/publish.png)